DataDog/datadog-ci/src/commands/git-metadata/README.md

 export DATADOG_API_KEY="<API KEY>"
 ```

 It is possible to configure the tool to use Datadog EU by defining the `DATADOG_SITE` environment variable to `datadoghq.eu`.
-By defaut the requests are sent to Datadog US.
+By default the requests are sent to Datadog US.

 It is also possible to override the full URL for the intake endpoint by defining the `DATADOG_SOURCEMAP_INTAKE_URL` environment variable.